Block Properties

 Allows to override the default loot table

-Example: minecraft:block/dirt
+Example: minecraft:blocks/dirt

-Defaults to <namespace>:block/<blockname>.
+Defaults to <namespace>:blocks/<blockname>.